 Detail of Raised Wing Sculpture

-Drivers approaching the James Farm Road Bridge from either direction can see a detailed wing sculpture sitting atop the middle pillar.
+Drivers approaching the James Farm Road Bridge can see this detailed wing sculpture sitting atop the middle pillars.

 Metro North Railroad Bridge

-Metro North Railroad Bridge is a railroad bridge in New Canaan, CT.
-It was previously known as the New York, New Haven & Harford Railroad Bridge.
-The New Canaan line of Metro North utilizes the rails on top of this bridge.
-The closest stop is the Talmadge Hill Station.
+Metro North Railroad Bridge is a railroad bridge in New Canaan, CT that waspreviously known as the New York, New Haven & Harford Railroad Bridge.
+The New Canaan line of Metro North still uses the rails atop this bridge.
+Talmadge Hill Station is the closest stop.

 Approaching Lapham Avenue Bridge

-The Lapham Avenue Bridge spans the Merritt Parkway at State Route 165 in New Canaan, CT.
+This shows the original Lapham Avenue bridge which spanned the Merritt Parkway at State Route 165 in New Canaan, CT.
 The original bridge was built in 1937 and replaced in 1989.
-This is a picture of the original bridge.

 Lapham Avenue Bridge

 The original Lapham Avenue Bridge with cast panels floral motifs.
-Comparing this picture (which was taken in the 1960’s), to the picture above, you can see how the open design of the land surrounding the bridge has been changed by development and the overgrowth of trees and shrubbery.
+If you compare this picture (which was taken in the 1960’s), to the picture above you can see how the land surrounding the bridge has been encroached upon due to development in the area.

 Sport Hill Road Bridge